Young Carers

 Young Carers Under the Age of 18 Local Authorities (LAs) must:

-- Be proactive about identifying young cares in their area and acting to help take reasonable steps to identify young carers in their area who have support needs (Part 5, Section 96, Children and Families Act 2014);
+2. Be proactive about identifying young carers in their area and acting to help take reasonable steps to identify young carers in their area who have support needs (Part 5, Section 96, Children and Families Act 2014);

 Examples of Support Young Carers May Provide

-A young carer may provide care for another child or an adult in their family who may be:
+A young carer may provide care and support for another child or an adult in their family who may be:

-- Dependent on her/him for practical and/or emotional support.
+• Dependent on them for practical and/or emotional support.

-Young carers are often significantly disadvantaged in comparison to their peers and have particular needs.
-Some children and young people who are involved in caring for someone else will not be damaged by the experience - but if the responsibility and expectations placed on them are excessive or inappropriate, they could be significantly harmed and/or disadvantaged.
+Young carers are often significantly disadvantaged in comparison to their peers and have individual needs.
+Some children and young people who are involved in caring for someone else will not be negatively impacted by the experience - but if the responsibility and expectations placed on them are excessive or inappropriate, they could be significantly harmed and/or disadvantaged.

 All young carers should have recognition and support to help them cope and those who are disadvantaged or at risk of harm should receive help aimed at resolving excessive or inappropriate demands on them.